dl1bz/deskhpsdr/README.md

 ## The further development of deskHPSDR

 deskHPSDR is under active development, because software projects never finished.
 My focus with deskHPSDR is Fonie/SSB and Digimodes, less CW.<br>
 My guiding principle is to adapt most of the core functions from [Thetis](https://github.com/mi0bot/OpenHPSDR-Thetis) to deskHPSDR, but without the surrounding playground.
-What I mean is, it will never be like Thetis, but we will get as close as we can.<br>
+What I mean is, it will never be like Thetis, but we will get as close as we can.

+## macOS is first choice

 deskHPSDR is primarily developed for and under macOS.
 Made as an cross-platform app, it runs on Linux, but Linux is and will be not a priority.